Azure/custom-script-extension-linux/README.md

      "storageAccountKey": "'+$StorageAccountKey+'"
 }'

-# Backtick is the character being used below to continue on next line, uaually left of the 1 on QWERTY keyboard)
+# Backtick is the character being used below to continue on next line (uaually left of the 1 on QWERTY keyboard)
 # We have all the variables set, let's execute....

 Set-AzureRmVMExtension -ResourceGroupName $rgName -VMName $VmName -Location $Location `